 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

-Other books by this author include Beautiful Bastard, Beautiful Stranger, Beautiful Player, Sweet Filthy Boy
+Other books by this author which I have reviewed include Beautiful Bastard, Beautiful Stranger, Beautiful Player, Sweet Filthy Boy

 Chick lit in a standalone novel about two powerful talent agents in Hollywood.